NodeSecure/js-x-ray/docs/obfuscated-code.md

 ## Introduction

 An **experimental** warning capable of detecting obfuscation and sometimes the tool used.

-The scanner is capable to detect:
+JS-X-Ray is capable to detect the following internet tools:

 - [freejsobfuscator](http://www.freejsobfuscator.com/)
 - [jjencode](https://utf-8.jp/public/jjencode.html)